neelpatkar007/CO3095-Group-16-Music-Player-Application/Evidence/PMC/Scrum Meetings Log/Sprint 3 Meeting Notes/Sprint 3 Meeting 2 (19-12-2025).md

 Key Outcomes and Decisions:
 - The implementation of the backbone for consistent work.
 - Reviewed the Definition of Done (DoD).
-- Conversation on the course of atction into the completion of the indivdual user stories.
+- Conversation on the course of action into the completion of the individual user stories.

 Additional Notes:
 - Check up has been scheduled between the team.